ZhengPeng7/BiRefNet/README.md

 ## Model Zoo

-> For more general use of our BiRefNet, I managed to extend the original adademic one to more general ones for better application in real life.
+> For more general use of our BiRefNet, I extended the original academic one to more general ones for better real-life application.
 >
-> Datasets and datasets are suggested to download from official pages.
+> Datasets and datasets are suggested to be downloaded from official pages.
 But you can also download the packaged ones: [DIS](https://drive.google.com/drive/folders/1hZW6tAGPJwo9mPS7qGGGdpxuvuXiyoMJ), [HRSOD](https://drive.google.com/drive/folders/18_hAE3QM4cwAzEAKXuSNtKjmgFXTQXZN), [COD](https://drive.google.com/drive/folders/1EyHmKWsXfaCR9O0BiZEc3roZbRcs4ECO), [Backbones](https://drive.google.com/drive/folders/1cmce_emsS8A5ha5XT2c_CZiJzlLM81ms).
 >
 > Find performances (almost all metrics) of all models in the `exp-TASK_SETTINGS` folders in [[**stuff**](https://drive.google.com/drive/folders/1s2Xe0cjq-2ctnJBR24563yMSCOu4CcxM)].